Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Introduction

-Clearly, AGN operate on a much longer timescales than XRBs, making it difficult to directly compare their transitions dynamically and on similar timescales as a whole.
-However, one possible avenue for comparing XRB and AGN accretion state changes is with a class of AGN named changing-look AGN (CLAGN).
-CLAGN are sources have been serendipitously detected to have to have changed from one Seyfert type to the other, and sometimes back to the original type, where the broad lines have been found to be appearing and/or disappearing \citep[see e.g.,][]{Tohline76,Anderson71,Cromwell70,Denney14,LaMassa15,Shappee14} or their X-ray spectra of the sources are seen to be changing from reflection dominated, Compton-thick absorption to Compton-thin spectra, or vice versa \citep[][and others]{Guainazzi02,Matt03,Risaliti09}.
-There have been concerted efforts to look for such sources in the archival observations of large scale catalogs such as SDSS and several dozens have been identified \citep[e.g.,][]{MacLeod19}.
-The timescales involved with the change in AGN type are typically on the order of months to years, which is much smaller than the expected AGN dynamical timescale of >$10^5$ years.
-Observations have also shown that the change in CLAGN occurs around Eddington ratios of $\sim$\,$10^{-2}$ and are accompanied by changes in luminosity, as also seen in XRBs \citep{MacLeod19,Ruan19}.
-Thus, these CLAGN are an interesting set of objects which can be used to compare the accretion state transitions between AGN and XRBs, but such analysis is beyond the scope of this work.
-Beyond CLAGN the typical way to compare AGN to XRBs is to use populations of AGN.
+Clearly, AGNs operate on much longer timescales than XRBs, making it difficult to directly compare their transitions dynamically and on similar timescales as a whole.
+However, one possible avenue for comparing XRB and AGN accretion state changes is with a class of AGNs named changing-look AGNs (CLAGNs).
+These sources have been serendipitously detected to have changed from one Seyfert type to the other, and sometimes back to the original type.
+The observational manifestation of this change is that their broad lines have been found to be appearing and/or disappearing \citep[see, e.g.,][]{Tohline76,Anderson71,Cromwell70,Denney14,LaMassa15,Shappee14} or the X-ray spectra of the sources are seen to be changing from reflection-dominated, Compton-thick absorption to Compton-thin spectra, or vice versa \citep[][and others]{Guainazzi02,Matt03,Risaliti09}.
+There have been concerted efforts to look for such sources in the archival observations of large-scale catalogs such as the Sloan Digital Sky Survey (SDSS), and several dozen have been identified \citep[e.g.,][]{MacLeod19}.
+The timescales involved with the change in AGN type are typically on the order of months to years, which is much shorter than the expected AGN dynamical timescale of >$10^5$ years.
+Observations have also shown that the change in CLAGNs occurs around Eddington ratios of $\sim$\,$10^{-2}$ and is accompanied by changes in luminosity, as also seen in XRBs \citep{MacLeod19,Ruan19}.
+Thus, these CLAGNs are an interesting set of objects that can be used to compare the accretion state transitions between AGNs and XRBs, but such analysis is beyond the scope of this work.
+Beyond CLAGNs, the typical way to compare AGNs to XRBs is to use populations of AGNs.